 Andrew Williams, fulfils the role of Chair.
 Andrew has a substantive NHS consultant podiatrist post at the Royal Liverpool Hospital in musculoskeletal practice.
 His specialist interests include biomechanics of the lower limb, injection therapy and diagnostic ultrasound.
 Additionally Andrew has a consultant role at Cheshire Spire Hospital.
 A recently appointed consultant fellow of the Institute he brings substantial experience in both the NHS and private sectors to the role of Chair of the Medicines and Procedures committee.

-Abid Ali is Chair of Education at The Institute of Chiropodists and Podiatrists.
-A specialist musculoskeletal triage podiatrist in the NHS he is also clinical director of the Biomechanix clinic in Warwick.
+Abid Ali is a specialist musculoskeletal triage podiatrist in the NHS he is also clinical director of the Biomechanix clinic in Warwick.
 His specialist interests include injection therapies, orthotic prescription, ultrasound, sports injuries and paediatric gait anomalies.
 He is an experienced lecturer who regularly shares his wide knowledge with branches and national meetings.
 He is also a consultant fellow of the Institute.

 Martin Harvey, has an extended-scope podiatry practice in a multi-discipline NHS primary care healthcare centre in Tamworth, Staffordshire.
 Additionally at this location Martin provides a triage service for local physicians for suspect skin cancers, before decisions are taken as to appropriate secondary care referral pathways.
 Martin is a podiatrist independent prescriber and also teaches injection therapies for the lower limb to podiatrists, medical doctors and nurses, both in the UK and overseas.
 Martin also has admitting and out-patient consultant privileges at the Priory Hospital in Birmingham and the Edgbaston Hospital Birmingham.